usf-cs272-spring2023/usf-cs272-spring2023.github.io/_projects/project-4.md

   - The processing of the HTML must be modified to support crawling other web pages as follows:

-      - After removing all HTML comments and block elements, but *before* removing all HTML tags, list all of the cleaned, absolute, normalized, decoded URLs within the HTML content.
+      - After removing all HTML comments and block elements, but *before* removing all HTML tags, list all of the cleaned, absolute, normalized, encoded URLs within the HTML content.

       - For each of these URLs, queue a new crawl of that URL if: